-Figure 1: Sequence diagram to be completed for Question 1 for GBN.
+Figure 1: Sequence diagram for Question 1 for GBN.

-Figure 2: Sequence diagram to be completed for Question 1 for SR.
+Figure 2: Sequence diagram for Question 1 for SR.

 In the scenario of the last question, what is the average throughput achieved by the communicating processes if they communicate over GBN? if they communicate over SR?
 Express the average throughput as a function of L and RTT.
 Justify your answer.
 Be careful: in this context, the average throughput is the average rate at which the process running on B receives data sent by the process running on A.